sixslime/onleave/README.md

 # Usage
 Add subscriber functions to the `#onjoin:hook/on_leave` function tag. \
 This tag will run when any player leaves the game; on the same tick that they leave. \
-Additional data is stored under the storage namespace `onleave:hook` upon hook execution:
+Additional data is stored under the storage namespace `onleave:hook` upon tag execution:
 - `on_leave[-1].info.UUID`: The UUID of the player that left.
 - `on_leave[-1].info.index`: The `pdata-index` score of the player that left. (only present if [pdata](github.com/sixslime/onjoin) is installed.)
 ## Example